Key recycling in authentication: Security proof for standard authentication

+This lemma uses the same proof technique as \thmref{thm:auth}: we reduce the statistical distance to the sum over all events which are more probable in the real case, namely accepting a corrupted message.

+\begin{proof} We start with impersonation attacks, namely \eqnref{eq:auth.imp.app}.
+From the definition of ASU$_2$ hashing, we have for any $x',t'$ and $x \neq x'$, And since for all $x',t'$ the ideal system always rejects the corrupted message, $Q_{Y|X'T'}(\bot|x',t') = 1$, and the maximization of \eqnref{eq:auth.imp.app} over $P_{X'T'}$ reduces to

-\begin{proof} We need to show that \eqnref{eq:stdauth} is satisfied for any distributions $P_X$ and $P_{Y'}$.
-Let $y = (x,t)$ and $y' = (x',t')$.
-If the environment chooses $x' = x$, both the real protocol and ideal functionally behave identically and are indistinguishable --- they both accept $x$ if $t' = t$ and produce an error otherwise.
-We can therefore assume w.l.o.g.\ that the environment always chooses $x' \neq x$.
-In this case, the simulator in the ideal situation always outputs an error $\bot$, i.e., $P_{\hat{X}}(\bot) = 1$.
-The security criterion \eqref{eq:stdauth} therefore reduces to
+For the substitution attack we need to show that \eqnref{eq:auth.sub.app} is satisfied for all $P_{X} = Q_X$ and $P_{X'T'|XT} = Q_{X'T'|XT}$.
+If the distinguisher chooses $x' = x$, both the real and ideal systems behave identically \--- they both accept $x$ if $t' = t$ and produce an error otherwise.
+We can therefore only consider the distributions with $P_{XX'}(x,x) = 0$.
+In this case, the simulator in the ideal setting always outputs an error $\bot$, i.e., $Q_{Y}(\bot) = 1$.
+Then from \eqnref{eq:sd}, \eqnref{eq:auth.sub.app} reduces to